Is it worth having private health cover?

 The rebate is income-tested, so you can save up to 33.887% on your health cover depending on your age and income.
 Use our health insurance rebate calculator to find out what your rebate is.

 Second, having private hospital cover can help high income earners avoid the Medicare Levy Surcharge, or MLS.
-This is an additional tax of up to 1.5%, levied on singles and families who earn over a certain income each year.
+This is an additional tax of up to 1.5%, levied on singles and families who earn over a certain income each year and who do not have an eligible private health cover policy.

-Third, with private health cover you won’t face Lifetime Health Cover loading, or LHC.
+Third, by joining private health cover early in life you won’t face a Lifetime Health Cover loading, or LHC.
 If you don’t have hospital cover by 1 July following your 31st birthday, the government will slap an additional 2% loading fee on your premium for each year that you don’t hold cover.

 Drag your feet on getting covered, and there could be a hefty loading fee on your premiums when you do eventually take out cover.